ImanovFuad/Python/Home.md

 and you'll be done.

 ### Test the codebase
+The full test battery can be issued by moving into the library installation folder and executing:

+    python setup.py test

-*Unit tests* can be launched by moving into the library installation folder and
+The integration tests battery can be launched by moving into the library installation folder and executing:

-executing:
+    cd tests/functional
     python -m unittest discover

-*Integration tests* can be launched by moving into the library installation folder and executing:

-    cd functional-tests
-    python integration-tests.py

-Integration testing needs network connectivity in order to reach the real OWM web API.
+Integration testing needs time and a network connectivity in order to reach the real OWM web API.

 ### API documentation
 The library API documentation is available on [Read the Docs](https://pyowm.readthedocs.org).